redwoudt/metis/README.md

-# Mêtis
+# Metis GenAI

-open source genAI system
+An open-source modular GenAI orchestration system with support for Facade, Strategy, and Policy design patterns.